 wheat >> False doctrine among the truth –

-If we become convinced about false doctrine, it won’t just affect us in that
+If we become convinced about false doctrine, it wouldn’t just affect us in that

-legalists who wanted the Galatian Church to go back to the old ways of
+legalists who wanted the Galatians to go back to the old way of

-trusting circumcision to guarantee their salvation, instead of trusting
+trusting circumcision for their salvation, instead of trusting

-as baptism or circumcision or any other ceremony we could name, except the one
+as baptism or circumcision or anything else that we could name; trusting in

-voiding His sacrifice and causing Jesus to die in vain in that person’s
+for our salvation voids His sacrifice, causing Jesus to die in vain for us.

 (240i) Kingdom of God